Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/GPS_Module_For_XIAO/L76K_GNSS_Module.md

 static const uint32_t GPSBaud = 9600;
 SoftwareSerial SerialGNSS(RXPin, TXPin);
 void setup() {
-  // Start serial communication at a baud rate of 9600.
-  // This is necessary for sending data to the LED.
   SerialGNSS.begin(GPSBaud);

   // Define the byte array to turn the LED off